AI Agent Index

 Pros

-• AI-enriched features beyond basic search: TLDR summaries, citation context tagging (supportive vs. contradicting), and influence-weighted ranking provide editorial signal that Google Scholar cannot match, available without signup across the full 234M+ paper corpus.
+• AI-enriched features beyond basic search: TLDR summaries, citation context tagging (supportive vs. contradicting), and influence-weighted ranking provide editorial signal that Google Scholar cannot match.
+Available without signup across the full 236M+ paper corpus.

 Limitations

-• Search-only output with no AI synthesis: Semantic Scholar surfaces and enriches individual papers but does not generate summaries across multiple papers, answer research questions in natural language, or extract structured data from full texts, requiring hand-off to tools like Elicit ($10/month) for synthesis workflows.
+• Search-only output with no AI synthesis.
+Semantic Scholar surfaces and enriches individual papers but does not generate summaries across multiple papers, answer research questions in natural language, or extract structured data from full texts.
+Hand-off to tools like Elicit (from $49/mo billed annually) is required for synthesis workflows.

 Litmaps